 Event 1: The NYYC Annual Regatta – These two days of racing, the weekend before the Newport Bermuda Race, are typically windward-leeward courses off Newport, RI.
 In even years, the Annual Regatta is a great tune-up opportunity for the Newport Bermuda Race.

-Event 2: The Newport Bermuda Race – This classic ocean race starts off Castle Hill on the Friday, June 20th and concludes 635 Atlantic Ocean miles later off Bermuda’s landmark St David’s Lighthouse.
+Event 2: The Newport Bermuda Race – This classic ocean race starts off Castle Hill on Friday, June 17th and concludes 635 Atlantic Ocean miles later off Bermuda’s landmark St David’s Lighthouse.

 Event 3: The RBYC Anniversary Regatta – Two races Bermuda on the Friday after the Newport Bermuda Race.
 In recent years the format has included a windward-leeward race and a beautiful around the buoys race in the Great Sound, Granaway Deep, Port Royal Bay, and finishing near the Fairmont Hamilton Princess Hotel and the docks of the RBYC in Hamilton Harbour.
 The RBYC Anniversary Regatta is open to all qualified yachts in Bermuda not just yachts entered in the complete series.